 - The pastor never leaves the pastorate.
 He takes the pastorate home with them.
 He has dinner with it.
 He goes on vacation with it.
 He thinks about you while laying in bed, then gets on his knees to fight for you.
-They will have long nights.
+They will have long nights before the Lord.

 - They will cry over people who ought to be crying over their own situation but don’t care.
 They will care about people that don’t care about themselves.

-- You will weep over the souls of people who if they would just make a better decision their family will turn around.
-They don’t seem to care as much as you care.
+- They will weep over the souls of people who, if they would just make a better decision, their family will turn around.
+The sheep do not seem to care as much as a Pastor cares.

-- They stand between the people and hell to intercept the assignment of the devil.
+- They stand between the people/sheep and hell to intercept the assignment of the devil.

 - They have the responsibility of watching over their soul.

 - He is busy.
 He has allot going on.
 Has responsibilities here and there.
-All kinds of things pulling on the pastor.
+All kinds of things are pulling the pastor in different directions.

 - The calling of the pastor opens his heart up to a concern and a care for every one of his sheep.

-- When the pastoral anointing is the primary leader, the people expect to be the center of the universe.
+- When the pastoral anointing is the primary leader in the church, the people expect to be the center of the universe.
 Then the pastor thrives for a season in that expectation until burn-out follows.

 The Five-Fold Evangelist: (Expand, Gathers) Middle Finger

-- Evangelists stir our hearts to seek the Holy Spirit for more power to be His witnesses.
+- Evangelists Gather and our hearts to seek the Holy Spirit for more power to be His witnesses her eon earth.